 Ms. Han is a Managing Director and the Chief Financial Officer at Vogo Fund Asset Management Co., Ltd.

-Ms. Han is also a founding member of Vogo Fund, where she assumed critical administrative role for nearly 10 years building the Korea’s first independent PEF management company.
-Prior to rejoining Vogo Fund Asset Management in August 2022, she worked as the CFO at Hyundai Asset Management Company.
+Ms. Han is also a founding member of Vogo Fund, where she has nearly 20 years of experience in private equity fund operations and risk management.
+Since the firm’s inception in 2005, she has played a pivotal role in its growth.
+Prior to rejoining Vogo Fund Asset Management in August 2022 to oversee overall business administration, she worked as the CFO at Hyundai Asset Management Company overseeing fund and business management.
 Before Hyundai, Ms. Han managed fund accounting for alternative energy, real estate, and funds of funds at BNY Mellon and State Street Bank in the United States.
-In the early days of her career, Ms. Han served as a certified public accountant and tax advisor at PWC Samil Accounting Corporation and Lee & Ko Law Firm.
+In the early days of her career, Ms. Han served as a certified public accountant and tax advisor at Samil PwC and Lee & Ko Law Firm.
 She also experienced corporate analysis, acquisition finance, and corporate restructuring at Baring Securities and Hana Bank.
-With her ample experience in PEF related industries, Ms. Han published a book on fund accounting for Private Equity Funds in 2019 upon her return from the States.
+With her ample experience in PEF related industries, Ms. Han published a book on fund accounting for Private Equity Funds.

 Ms. Han received BA in Economics from Yonsei University and MBA from the Wharton School, University of Pennsylvania, with a major in Finance.
 Ms. Han holds KICPA and AICPA certifications.